 The scaled dataset was randomly splitted into a training set (sample number: 104) and a testing set (sample number: 27) in a stratified fashion (80:20).

-The ReliefF algorithm was applied to the training set Following this, step-wise forward selection was conducted in a way that each pre-ranked feature was added to the classifier subsequently until the model performance 32.
-With all possible combinations of hyperparametes (Table S1 the model performance was evaluated with a 10-fold grid-search cross-validation and optimal classifiers were selected based on the mean accuracy..
+The ReliefF algorithm was applied to the training set so that all 30 features were ranked based on their differentiating power.
+Following this, step-wise forward selection32 and hyperparameter optimization (Table S1) was conducted.
+A 10-fold grid search cross validation was conducted to select for the optimal classifiers

 The optimal classifiers were independently validated on the testing set, and the prediction accuracy was reported